 If you find yourself in the interactivity doldrums, check out the latest version of Raptivity, an interaction creation tool.
-The full package provides a library of over 170 diverse games, simulations and learning aids.
-(Please note that Raptivity is an occasional sponsor of this website.)
+The full package provides a library of over 190 interactive templates for various audience groups.

 You can use the interactions as discrete activities for discovery or practice.
 For example, stand alone interactions are appropriate for hybrid learning experiences or Thiagi’s Four-door Model.
-You can also insert the published interactions in a course made from any authoring tool that accepts SWF files.
+You can also insert the published interactions in a course made from any authoring tool that accepts SWF or HTML5 files.
+See the types of templates below.

 To get started, I accessed the User’s Guide through a link.
 The guide walks you through much of the process.
 The key to creating an interaction is the Select Parameter’s section of the screen in the lower left.
 I’m not sure why Raptivity continues to use technical terminology like “Parameters” rather than “Settings,” which seems like a friendlier approach.
 But strangely, they didn’t check with me about this.